 Buelan Compañia de Sacas is a bottling project of barrel-selected sherries created by Nick Africano, musician and founder of En Rama Sherry Co.
 Nick works with the wines of Ramiro Ibañez of Cota 45 and Willy Perez of Bodegas Luis Perez through his work with Spanish wine in New York City and with his experience working with José Pastor Selections.
 He was thrilled when he learned of Ramiro and Willy’s joint project, M. Ant.
 De La Riva, imported by José Pastor.
 After meeting Ramiro and Willy a few times in Spain, Nick immediately connected with their ethos, and knew he wanted to work with them in some capacity beyond selling their wine in NYC.
 They are true modern masters, and will one day be legends of the category.
 For Nick, it felt like a dream come true to work with them for his first release: an idea Nick had to bottle a sherry to be co-released alongside a new song of the same name.

-Buelan aims to bottle sherries that capture a depth of meaning and place, of metaphor, and artistry.
-Each bottling captures a particular theme, be that a song, an idea, or just a certain expression of sherry Nick wants to highlight.
+Buelan aims to bottle sherries that capture a depth of meaning and place, of metaphor and artistry, and, most importantly, they aim to capture the stories of the people who make the wines.
+Each bottling expresses a particular theme, be that a song, an idea, or just a certain style of sherry Nick wants to highlight.

-Las Canciones No. 1 'Mirador' Manzanilla is a single barrel bottling, Bota #18, of manzanilla selected with the help of Willy Perez and Ramiro Ibañez of M. Ant.
-De La Riva.
-A saca of 500 bottles from almacenista, Bodegas del Río, in Sanlúcar de Barrameda, led by 3rd generation capatáz, Luís del Río.
+Las Canciones No. 1 'Mirador' Manzanilla is a bottling of manzanilla selected with the help of Willy Perez and Ramiro Ibañez of M. Ant.
+De La Riva from the almacenista Bodegas del Río, in Sanlúcar de Barrameda, led by 3rd generation capatáz, Luís del Río.
+Saca I is a single barrel bottling of 500 bottles from bota #18, while Saca II comes from three botas and consists of 1500 bottles.

 "Las Canciones” is to be a series of barrel-selected sherries named after songs.
 “Mirador” Manzanilla is named after Nick’s song of the same title, released in December 2020, inspired by Mirador de San Nicolás in Granada, Spain, a church and lookout or watchtower overlooking the city and the Alhambra.
-It is a young, lively manzanilla with an average of 3yrs in solera with intense notes of citrus, sea shells, and salt.
-Literally a stone’s throw from the sandy, brackish delta of the Guadalquivir River...a short drive north past the very end of the Bajo de Guía, it truly captures the terroir of Barrio Bajo in Sanlúcar.
-The barrel was selected from a row of barrels along the warmer wall of the bodega, and a warmer side of the room, leading to a fresher, more playful expression.
+Both Saca I and Saca II are young, lively expressions of manzanilla with an average of 3yrs in solera with intense notes of citrus, sea shells, and salt.
+Literally a stone’s throw from the sandy, brackish delta of the Guadalquivir River, just a short drive north past the very end of the Bajo de Guía, it truly captures the terroir of Barrio Bajo in Sanlúcar.
+The botas were selected from a row of barrels along the warmer wall of the bodega leading to a fresher, more playful character.